OssiPesonen/Elixir/README.md

 Binding Parameters to Placeholders
 ----------------------------------

 It is often not necessary to know about the exact placeholder names during the building of a query.
-You can use ```setParameter``` to bind a value to a placeholder and directly use that placeholder in your query as a return value:
+You can use two helper methods to bind a value to a placeholder and directly use that placeholder in your query as a return value:

 ```php